George Chisholm (geographer): Life

 Chisolm was born in Edinburgh on 1 May 1850, the son of an actuary.
 He was educated at the Royal High School in Edinburgh, and then the University of Edinburgh, graduating in 1870.

 He lectured on Geography in London from 1883 to 1908 and then returned to the University of Edinburgh where he lectured until 1923.

 He served as Secretary to the Scottish Geographical Society for 15 years.

 In 1923 he received an honorary doctorate (LLD) from the University, and elected a Fellow of the Royal Society of Edinburgh in 1924.

 He authored the first English-language textbook on economic geography: Handbook on Commercial Geography (1889).
+The tables and maps were drawn by Alice Lennie, Assistant Lecturer at Edinburgh and one of Chisholm's former students.
 It was later revised by Kenneth Stamp.
 (ISBN 0-582-30015-0).
 He authored a review of Friedrich Naumann's Pan-German work on Central Europe which appeared in The Scottish Geographical Magazine issue 33, which condemned the aggressively militaristic overtones of Naumann's nationalistic work.
 His World Gazetteer of 1895, a huge project, later became commonly known as The Times Gazetteer.

 On Sunday 9 February 1930 he died quietly on a tram in Edinburgh.
 He was 79.